the9000/ideas/polymorphic-tree-docs.md

 Works great with plain texts in word processors already.
 HTML DOM is somehow similar.

+### Views and input focus

 Multiple windows can show different subnodes of a document.
+Easy to compare or refer to without scrolling.

+Only one node has input focus.
+The focused node, if large, can take up the window, its scrolling controls, etc.

+Keyboard shortcuts work within the focused node.
+Different types of nodes can have duplicate shortcuts without conflicting.
+Inter-node navigation shortcuts are consistent, though.

+Search and replace can be filtered by node type(s); compare with filtering by styles in a word processor.

 ## Need tables!